thorchain/docs/how-it-works/emission-schedule.md

 The emission curve is designed to start at around 30% APR and target 2% after 10 years.
 At that point, the majority of the revenue will come from fees.

-Note: The [emssision curve](https://dev.thorchain.org/mimir.html#economics) is currently set to 10, mearning block rewards are next to 0 per block.
+Note: The [emission curve](https://dev.thorchain.org/mimir.html#economics) is currently set to 10, meaning block rewards are next to 0 per block.

 ## Reserve Outflows and Inflows